Royal Crowns and Gemstones: What Makes Them So Majestic?

 Besides the royal crowns, objects like the orb are also a part of the coronation.
 The construction of the orb is a golden globe mounted with a cross.
 It represents the divine power that holds and blesses the monarchy.

-The globe is adorned with various gemstones, including amethyst, diamonds, pearls, and emeralds.
-The cross features an oval-shaped blue sapphire stone in the center.
-The sapphire in the center accurately reflects the long-held belief that blue sapphire is a heavenly stone.
-The Bible often states that blue sapphire is associated with divine power.
+The globe is adorned with various gemstones, including amethyst, diamonds, pearl stone, and emeralds.
+The cross features an oval-shaped blue sapphire stone in the centre.
+The sapphire in the centre accurately reflects the long-held belief that blue sapphire is a heavenly stone.
+The Bible often states that the blue sapphire is associated with divine power.

 Read More: Blue Sapphires in History: Legends and Myths Surrounding the Gem